xiaosu-zhu/Aurora.Music/Source/readme.md

 ### taglib-sharp

-The project `taglib-sharp` is imported as a git submodule, run `git submodule init`
+The project [`taglib-sharp`](https://github.com/mono/taglib-sharp) is imported as a git submodule, run `git submodule update --init` to clone the submodule.

+To upgrade the submodule, run `git pull` in `/Source/TagLib`, then add a commit for this project.